cabforum/servercert/docs/BR.md

 #### 7.2.2.1 CRL Issuing Distribution Point

 Partitioned CRLs MUST contain an Issuing Distribution Point extension.
 The `distributionPoint` field of the Issuing Distribution Point extension MUST be present.
-Additionally, the `fullName` field of the DistributionPointName value MUST be present, and its value MUST conform to the following requirements:
+Additionally, the `fullName` field of the `DistributionPointName` value MUST be present, and its value MUST conform to the following requirements:

 1. If a Certificate within the scope of the CRL contains a CRL Distribution Points extension, then at least one of the `uniformResourceIdentifiers` in the CRL Distribution Points's `fullName` field MUST be included in the `fullName` field of the CRL's Issuing Distribution Point extension.
 The encoding of the `uniformResourceIdentifier` value in the Issuing Distribution Point extension SHALL be byte-for-byte identical to the encoding used in the Certificate's CRL Distribution Points extension.
 2. Other GeneralNames of type `uniformResourceIdentifier` MAY be included.
 3. Non-`uniformResourceIdentifier` GeneralName types MUST NOT be included.

-The `indirectCRL` and `onlyContainsAttributeCerts` fields MUST be set to `FALSE` (i.e., not asserted).
+The `indirectCRL` and `onlyContainsAttributeCerts` fields MUST be set to FALSE (i.e., not asserted).

-The CA MAY set either of the `onlyContainsUserCerts` and `onlyContainsCACerts` fields to `TRUE`, depending on the scope of the CRL.
+The CA MAY set either of the `onlyContainsUserCerts` and `onlyContainsCACerts` fields to TRUE, depending on the scope of the CRL.

 The CA MUST NOT assert both of the `onlyContainsUserCerts` and `onlyContainsCACerts` fields.